nehcgnak/CrackingMachineLearningInterview/README.md

 #### What is Segmentation?
         The process of partitioning a digital source into multiple segments.
-        If you refer Image, Imagine Image source being converted into multiple segments such as Airplane object.
+        If you refer image, imagine image source being converted into multiple segments such as airplane object.
         The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.

 #### What is Pose Estimation?
         Detection of poster from an Image is represented as Post Estimation.

-#### What is Forward propagation?
+#### What is forward propagation?
         The input data is fed in the forward direction through the network.
 Each hidden layer accepts the input data, processes it as per the activation function and passes to the successive layer.
 ![](https://miro.medium.com/max/3652/1*FczAiD6e8zWjWupOQkP_-Q.png)